-These are devices that are able to serve as both a laptop and a tablet, either in a detachable design that sees the touchscreen doubling as a tablet, or a convertible approach in which the notebook's hinge rotates 360 degrees for a similar effect.
-In the past, neither have been all that successful in providing both experiences in equal measure, but that's slowly changing.
+Hybrid laptops, or 2-in-1s, are devices that are able to serve as both a laptop and a tablet, either in a detachable design that sees the touchscreen doubling as a tablet, or a convertible approach in which the notebook's hinge rotates 360 degrees for a similar effect.

-With that, here are the best 2-in-1 laptops that we've reviewed thus far.
+With that, here are the best 2-in-1 laptops that we've reviewed:

 This is not only Microsoft's most striking and versatile device to date, but the most convincing poster child for the hybrid category yet.
 And this ringing endorsement comes from a long-time skeptic of such devices.

 This version of the tablet comes in cheaper than the most affordable iPad Air and 13-inch MacBook Air combined, even with the Type Cover, and that's the point.
 On paper, this slate is more powerful than either Apple device, not to mention most other comparably priced laptops and tablets.
 The Surface Pro 3 might not be perfect, but it's far and wide the brightest shining example of a potential tablet takeover.
 If you're not concerned about a downgraded performance, consider the new Surface 3, which doesn't provide as much kick as the Pro, but is lighter and a lot cheaper.

 Read the full review: Microsoft Surface Pro 3